dam2452/AUTOMATE_FFMPEG/README.md

 - **Select Resolution Limit**: Set a maximum resolution limit for video output.
 - **Choose Encoder Type**: Select between different encoder types (CPU/GPU-based).
 - **Check Settings**: Review the current configuration and settings.
+- **Progress Bar**: Visual progress indication for tracking the encoding process of each video, enhancing the user experience and providing clear feedback on the processing status.

 ## Screenshots